 During the day time, you can wander into the building and admire the mosaic floors, as I did with several other groups of tourists.
 Do bear in mind that there are actual students and classes around.

 4) Monastero dei Benedettini

 The Benedictine Monastery of San Nicolo l’Arena, now home to the humanities department of the Catania University is an UNESCO world heritage site.
-Built in the 14th century, its extensive grounds and beautiful interior is free for the public to visit.
+Built in the 14th century, its extensive grounds and the beautiful interior is free for the public to visit.
 Constructed in 1558, it is the second largest monastery in the world.

-The gardens are not open to the public (however they might be accessible if you go with a walking tour), but you can admire it from the first floor balconies above.
+The gardens are not open to the public (however they might be accessible if you go with a walking tour), but you can admire it from the first-floor balconies above.
 My sister and I actually ended up walking into a corridor of study tables and tip toed through!